TDK250/Toms-Site/_posts/2022-12-08-automotive.md

 excerpt: "This paper aims to explore the factors that influence United States investment into the Canadian automotive industry."
 ---

-An eclectic approach to understanding American foreign direct investment in the Canadian automotive industry

 ABSTRACT
 Purpose – This paper aims to explore the factors that influence United States investment into the Canadian automotive industry.